Lawman (film): Production

-I’d never even done a Western before but I got very serious about it.
+I'd never even done a Western before but I got very serious about it.
 I had American professors come up and look at locations and I wanted to get the details correct.
 I asked what they usually used for oil lamps and they said that they just used new ones and threw some dust on them.
 I told them that was ridiculous and that they could get authentic period oil lamps for 20 quid on the Portobello Road.
 So the crew were all coming over from England with these things crammed in their luggage.
 It was the most authentic Western ever made.
 Everything was real.
 We sold the set to John Wayne who was coming in and doing another movie on the set after us.

+Versions

+An alternate version for some other markets has actress Sheree North topless in the bed scene with Burt Lancaster.